This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-We visited the city for a week and would totally recommend visiting this city as part of your Taiwan itinerary.
-Here are our top attractions and things to do in Kaohsiung:
+We’ve previously visited Kaohsiung for a week and would totally recommend visiting this part of western Taiwan as part of your next Taiwan itinerary.

 Things to do in Kaohsiung: